SuperOfficeDocs/superoffice-docs/docs/en/admin/import/learn/import-from-erp.md

 3. In the **ERP connection** list, [select the connection][2] you want to import from.
 4. In the **Actor type** list, select what you want to import.
 For example, customers, suppliers or individuals.
 5. Click **OK**.
 The **Search ERP** dialog appears.
-6. Search for the actors you want to import, such as all suppliers in a specific town. [!include[See search criteria](../../includes/see-search-admin.md)]
+6. [Search for the actors you want to import][1], such as all suppliers in a specific town.
 7. In the list of search results, select the rows you want to import.
 8. Click **Add Import**.
 The actors are displayed in Settings and maintenance.